 Still not working?
 Uninstall and reinstall the app.
 After reinstalling, reopen it, accept permissions and terms, and go through the Bluetooth setup again.

-If everything looks fine and sound is still too low, consult your hearing care professional.
+If everything looks fine and sound is still too low, consult your Hearing Care Professional.
 They can increase the default streaming gain in the hearing aid settings, so you won’t need to rely solely on your phone's volume.
 They can also fine-tune frequencies to improve streaming clarity.

 iPhone: